The Prince Who Contemplates His Death

 Keywords: Arabic Calligraphy, Liminality, Sufi Narratives, Post-Colonial Subjectivity

 Abstract: Inspired by the Sufi-influenced cinema of Nacer Khemir, this project explores the concept of "departure without arrival", a fundamental condition of the transnational subject.
-The research methodology centers on the deconstruction of Arabic letters, stripping them of their literal linguistic function to reveal their underlying structural and spiritual architecture.
-Each piece functions as a material investigation into the "liminal space" between cultures, where identity is perpetually in flux.
+In this body of work I am deconstructing Arabic letters, stripping them of their literal linguistic function to reveal their underlying paths and spiritual architecture.
+Each piece functions as a material investigation into the transitions between cultures, where identity is perpetually in flux.